Finest Quality Leather Jackets at The Jacket Maker

 Nubuck provides better durability and is more versatile, while suede is all about texture and luxury.
 When deciding between Nubuck and Suede, it totally depends on your choice of whether you prefer durability or softness.

-In the overall range of types of leather finish, nubuck and suede provide high-quality textures that may enhance your wardrobe.
-However, if you prioritize durability, you might want to consider classic leather options like cowhide leather, sheepskin leather, or goatskin leather.
+In the general range of types of leather finish, nubuck and suede offer high-quality textures that could add to your wardrobe, but if they need to be more hard-wearing, then consider options that include cowhide, sheepskin, or goatskin leather.

 FAQs